How can Brazil reach Net Zero emissions?

 Image description coming soon

-The sprint seeks to quantify the potential for key land-based carbon dioxide removal.
+The sprint looked at the potential for key land-based carbon dioxide removal.

 Want to know more?